-At the Suburban Law Group, our dedicated Schaumburg divorce lawyers are committed to upholding your legal and financial rights in a marriage dissolution matter.
+At SLG Family Law, our dedicated Schaumburg divorce lawyers are committed to upholding your legal and financial rights in a marriage dissolution matter.
 So, we thoroughly prepare for pretrial hearings and serve as a strong voice for you once court is in session.
 Our Schaumburg divorce lawyers are also excellent negotiators.
 So, we are usually able to settle these matters out of court.

 Since the early days of the state, Illinois has been an equitable division state.
 Illinois law dictates that marital property be divided in an equitable manner, regardless of which spouse, or if both spouses, legally owned it.

 To classify property as marital or nonmarital, Schaumburg divorce attorneys frequently need more than a calendar.
 For although any property acquired before the marriage is non-marital property, especially after a lengthy marriage, property is often commingled.
 For example, Wife might use money from her paycheck (marital asset) to pay her student loans (nonmarital debt).
 So, upon divorce, Husband might be entitled to a share of the marital assets Wife has unwittingly used inappropriately.

 As for an equitable division, there is a presumption that an equal division of debt and assets does not impose an undue financial hardship on either party.
 However, judges often deviate from a straight-up split, based on factors like: